Skip to main content

 Serial brightfield imaging

-Tissue culture plates containing the ALI organoids in transwells were imaged serially with a Keyence BZX710 microscope.
+Tissue culture plates containing the ALI organoids in transwells were imaged serially with a Keyence BZ-X710 microscope.
 Images were stitched using BZ-Wide viewer software.

-Histologic analysis of ALI organoids
+Histologic analysis of lung organoids

 Whole-mount staining and confocal microscopy of ALI organoids

 Collagen-containing ALI organoids were cut away from the transwell and fixed in 4% PFA for 1 hour at RT.
-PFA was neutralized with 1X PBS-glycine (130 mM NaCl, 13.2 mM Na2HPO4, 3.5 mM NaH2PO4, 100 mM Glycine, in PBS at pH 7.4) for 30 min at RT, then blocked and permeabilized with 10% donkey serum (Jackson Immunoresearch, 017–000-121) in a permeabilizing solution (130 mM NaCl, 13.2 mM Na2HPO4, 3.5 mM NaH2PO4, 7.7 mM NaN3, 15 μM BSA, 2% Triton X-100, 0.5% TWEEN-20, in PBS at pH 7.4) for 2 hours at RT.
+PFA was neutralized with 1X PBS-glycine (130 mM NaCl, 13.2 mM Na2HPO4, 3.5 mM NaH2PO4, 100 mM Glycine, in PBS at pH 7.4) for 30 min at RT, then blocked and permeabilized with 10% donkey serum (Jackson ImmunoResearch, 017–000-121) in a permeabilizing solution (130 mM NaCl, 13.2 mM Na2HPO4, 3.5 mM NaH2PO4, 7.7 mM NaN3, 15 μM BSA, 2% Triton X-100, 0.5% Tween-20, in PBS at pH 7.4) for 2 hours at RT.
 Organoids were then stained with primary antibodies at RT for 3 days overnight, followed by 3 X 30 min washes with the permeabilizing solution.
-Secondary staining used fluorescent donkey secondary antibodies (1:1000, Jackson Immunoresearch) and DAPI for 4 hours at RT, then washed 3 X 30 min with the permeabilizing solution.
+Secondary staining used fluorescent donkey secondary antibodies (1:1000, Jackson ImmunoResearch) and DAPI for 4 hours at RT, then washed 3 X 30 min with the permeabilizing solution.
 Organoids were then mounted on slides with mounting buffer (Prolong Gold Antifade mounting media, ThermoFisher Scientific, P36934).
-Images were acquired using a Zeiss LSM900 confocal microscope and viewed in 3-D using Imaris software.
-All antibodies, including secondaries, used for immunofluorescence are listed in Supplementary Table 3.
+Images were acquired using a Zeiss LSM900 confocal microscope and viewed in 3D using Imaris software.
+All antibodies, including secondaries, used for immunofluorescence are listed in Supplementary Table 2.

 Immunofluorescence analysis of infected organoids

 Infected organoids and corresponding mock-infected organoids were centrifuged and washed with PBS.
-Organoids were then suspended in 4% PFA for fixation and inactivation of virus for 1 hr at RT.
+Organoids were then suspended in 4% PFA for fixation and inactivation of virus for 1 hour at RT.
 PFA was then removed, and organoids were washed with PBS and removed from BSL3 conditions and subjected to whole-mount immunofluorescence staining as described above.
-All SARS-CoV-2 work was performed in a class II biosafety cabinet under BSL3 conditions at Stanford University.
+All SARS-CoV-2 work was performed in a class II biosafety cabinet under BSL2+/BSL3 conditions at Stanford University.
 Human lung ALI organoids infected with SARS-CoV-2 were fixed and stained as described above, and images were acquired on a Zeiss LSM900 confocal microscope.
 The number of infected cells were quantified using the ‘analyze particles’ tool of FIJI (Fiji is just ImageJ) software on MacOS.
 Briefly, for each sample a five-slice image stack was acquired via the ZEN (blue edition) Microscope software and processed with the Z project tool on FIJI.
 Image channels were separated and converted to grayscale.
 Threshold and exposure levels were then set based on images of the mock condition and held constant across all images.
 The analyze particles tool was utilized to count the number of signals present in each channel, with a size restriction set from 5 (particle units) to infinity, and all other parameters set to default.

-Collagen-containing lung ALI organoids were digested with Collagenase Type IV (Worthington, LS004210), for 30 min with shaking at 37°C, then centrifuged and washed with lung organoid media containing FBS to quench collagenase.
-Organoids (now dissociated from collagen) were digested to single cells with Liberase TL (Sigma, 631547) and DNAse (Worthington, LS006328) for 30 min with shaking at 37°C and washed and quenched with FACS buffer (5 mM EDTA + 5% FBS).
-Cells were stained for viability with Zombie Aqua (Biolegend, 77143) 1:500 in FACS buffer for 20 min on ice, protected from light.
-After washing with FACS buffer, cells were stained for surface markers with antibodies listed below, all at 1:100.
-Compensation was performed using OneComp eBeads™ Compensation Beads (Thermo, 01–1111-42) and primary antibodies 1:400.
+Collagen-containing lung ALI organoids were digested with collagenase type IV (Worthington, LS004210), for 30 min with shaking at 37°C, then centrifuged and washed with lung organoid media containing FBS to quench collagenase.
+Organoids (now dissociated from collagen) were digested to single cells with Liberase TL (Sigma, 631547) and DNAse (Worthington, LS006328) for 30 min with shaking at 37°C and washed and quenched with FBS and resuspended in FACS buffer (5 mM EDTA + 4% FBS).
+Cells were stained for viability with Zombie Aqua (BioLegend, 77143) 1:500 in FACS buffer for 20 min on ice, protected from light.
+After washing with FACS buffer, cells were stained for surface markers with lineage-specific antibodies for immune and epithelial subsets all at 1:100 dilution.
+Compensation was performed using OneComp eBeads Compensation Beads (Thermo, 01–1111-42) and primary antibodies 1:400.
 Sorting and analysis were performed on a BD FACSAria II SORP, with further data analysis in FlowJo.
 All antibodies used for FACS are listed in Supplementary Table 4.

 Cytokine treatment

-Lung ALI organoids were generated as above and lung organoid media was supplemented with the following: recombinant human IL-2 (100 IU/ ml, Peprotech, #200–02), IL-7 (10 ng/ml, Peprotech, #20007), and IL-15 (10 ng/ml, Peprotech, #200–15).
-After 10, 20, 33, 44, and 65 days of treatment, organoids were dissociated and analyzed by FACS as described above.
+For long-term T cell preservation experiments in Fig. 2i, lung ALI organoids were generated as above and lung organoid media was supplemented with the following: recombinant human IL-2 (100 IU/ ml, Peprotech, #200–02), IL-7 (10 ng/ml, Peprotech, #200–07), and IL-15 (10 ng/ml, Peprotech, #200–15).
+Media with the supplement cytokines was changed every 3–4 days.
+At the prescribed time points, organoids were harvested and processed for scRNA-seq as described below.
+For all other experiments, exogenous IL-2/7/15 were not added.

 RNA extraction from infected organoids